mirzaie-mehdi/From-Conda-to-CreatePackage-Python/_sources/docs/git_github.md

 So this statement is accurate:

-> You may have the full repository history in your fork, but you are not
-> yet a contributor to the original project until your contribution is
+**You may have the full repository history in your fork, but you are not yet a contributor to the original project until your contribution is accepted there.**
-> accepted there.

-## 6. The Full Fork Workflow {#6-the-full-fork-workflow}
+**The Full Fork Workflow**

 Here is the standard end-to-end workflow: